The Magdalene Sisters: Cast

+Casting

+Noone, who played Bernadette Harvey, secured the role following an open audition held in Galway, Ireland, where at the time she was studying science in college.
+Her audition was praised by director Peter Mullan, who was looking for an actress versatile enough to "change drastically from being feisty and mischievous into someone very dark and damaged".

 Critical reception

 The film received critical acclaim when it was premiered at the Venice Film Festival in 2002.
 There, Mullan was awarded the festival's highest prize, the Golden Lion.
 As of 2021, the review aggregator Rotten Tomatoes reported that 91% of critics and 89% of viewers gave the film positive reviews, based on 144 reviews.
+The site's consensus reads: "A typical women in prison film made untypical because it's based on real events."
 Metacritic reported the film had an average score of 83 out of 100, based on 38 reviews – indicating "universal acclaim".
 This made it the twentieth best reviewed film of the year.
 The film appeared on several US critics' top ten lists of the best films of 2003.